Indatus/trucker/CONTRIBUTING.md

 <a name="which-branch" />
 ## Which Branch?

 **ALL** bug fixes should be made to the versioned branch to which they belong.
 Bug fixes should never be sent to the `master` branch unless they fix features that exist only in the upcoming release.
+The `master` branch will contain features for the next release.
+Each versioned release will have a tag with the associated version number.

 <a name="pull-requests" />
 ## Pull Requests